Phase transitions for transitive local diffeomorphism with break points on the circle and Holder continuous potentials: Further comments and questions

 \subsection{Differentiability of the topological pressure function}

-Suppose that $f : \Sc^{1} \rightarrow \Sc^{1}$ is Maneville-Poumeau-like.
-By Pianigiani's work \cite{Pi80}, if $f$ is a $C^{2}-$local diffemomorphism then $f$ no admits a finite a.c.i.p..
-In particular, taking the geometric potential $\phi = -\log |Df_{\alpha}|$ we have that $\R \ni t \mapsto P_{top}(f, t\phi)$ is not analytic but it's differentiable (see \cite{BC21}).
-Therefore, the absence of the analyticity of the topological pressure function doesn't imply the lack of differentiability, even if the potential is regular.
-On the other hand, if $f$ is a $C^{1+ \alpha}-$local diffeomorphism and in a neighbourhood of the indifferent fixed point $f$ is not $C^{2}$ then $f$ admits a unique finite a.c.i.p (see \cite{Pi80}).
-Follows from the \cite{BC21} that $\R \ni t \mapsto P_{top}(f, t\phi)$ is not differentiable in $t = 1$.
+Suppose that $f : \Sc^{1} \rightarrow \Sc^{1}$ is Manneville-Pomeau-like.
+By Pianigiani's work \cite{Pi80}, if $f$ is a $C^{2}$-local diffemomorphism then $f$ does not admits a finite a.c.i.p..
+In particular, taking the geometric potential $\phi = -\log |Df|$, we have that $\R \ni t \mapsto P_{top}(f, t\phi)$ is not analytic, but it is differentiable (see \cite{BC21}).
+Therefore, the absence of the analyticity of the topological pressure function does not imply the lack of differentiability, even if the potential is regular.
+On the other hand, if $f$ is a $C^{1+ \alpha}$-local diffeomorphism on a neighbourhood of the indifferent fixed point and $f$ is not $C^{2}$ then $f$ admits a unique finite a.c.i.p (see \cite{Pi80}).
+It follows from the \cite{BC21} that $\R \ni t \mapsto P_{top}(f, t\phi)$ is not differentiable in $t = 1$.

 Thus, we proposed the following question: